-The following provides certain disclosures as to the impact of climate change on the amounts recorded in the financial statements as at and for the year ended December 31, 2023.
+The following provides certain disclosures as to the impact of climate change on the amounts recorded in the financial statements as at and for the year ended December 31, 2024.
 The below is not a comprehensive list or analysis of all climate change impacts and risks.

 Emissions, carbon and other regulations impacting climate and climate related matters are constantly evolving.
-With respect to climate reporting, the International Sustainability Standards Board has issued an IFRS Sustainability Disclosure Standard with the aim to develop sustainability disclosure standards that are globally consistent, comparable and reliable.
-In addition, the Canadian Securities Administrators have issued a proposed National Instrument 51-107 - Disclosure of Climate-Related Matters.
+With respect to climate reporting, the Canadian Sustainability Standards Board ("CSSB"), in December of 2024, finalized two climate-related reporting standards, Canadian Sustainability Disclosure Standard 1 ("CSDS S1") - General Requirements for Disclosure of Sustainability-Related Financial Information and Canadian Sustainability Disclosure Standard 2 ("CSDS S2") - Climate-Related Disclosures.
+The Canadian Securities Administrators have begun their own consultation process to determine how CSDS S1 and S2 will be translated into reporting requirements for reporting issuers and the timing for the implementation of such mandatory reporting requirements.
 The cost to comply with standards such as these, when they are approved by Canadian regulators, and others that may be developed or evolve over time, has not yet been quantified.

 The Company has considered the impact of the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels in its assessment as a possible indication of impairment of its oil and gas properties.
-The Company completed the analysis of triggers for impairment as at December 31, 2023 and climate risk/climate change, in of itself, did not result in the Company completing an impairment test.
+The Company completed the analysis of triggers for impairment as at December 31, 2024 and climate risk/climate change, in of itself, did not result in the Company completing an impairment test.
 The Company has considered the impact of the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels in its assessment of depletion on its oil and gas properties.
-Depletion of the Company's oil and gas properties was based on proved and probable reserves, the life of which is generally less than 25 years.
-The ultimate period in which global energy markets can transition from carbon-based sources to alternative energy is highly uncertain, however, the majority of the Company's proved and probable reserves per the 2023 reserve report should be realized prior to the elimination of carbon-based energy.
+Depletion of the Company's oil and gas properties was based on proved and probable reserves, the life of which is generally less than 30 years.
+The ultimate period in which global energy markets can transition from carbon-based sources to alternative energy is highly uncertain, however, the majority of the Company's proved and probable reserves per the 2024 reserve report should be realized prior to the elimination of carbon-based energy.
 At this time, the Company has not capped its reserve life for purposes of calculating depletion expense, however, this estimate will be monitored as the energy evolution continues.